MicrosoftDocs/well-architected/well-architected/iot/iot-operational-excellence.md

 - The IoT application software deployed in devices using Azure IoT Edge.
 Here, once again, you can use a combination of services available in Azure IoT Hub and Azure IoT Edge to use Azure DevOps tools and processes in automating software lifecycle aspects of an IoT solution at the edge.

-- Addressing the challenge to operationally manage the IoT devices by providing operators with tools that let them collaborate and get the necessarily visibility, insights, and control to properly maintain and operate a reliable IoT solution.
+- Addressing the challenge to operationally manage the IoT devices by providing operators with tools that let them collaborate and get the necessary visibility, insights, and control to properly maintain and operate a reliable IoT solution.

 ### Design